imshivamchoudhary/c/README.md

 <br>
 It will help you to learn the c programming language.
 <br>
-If you like my code get the starred button.
+If you like my code get the star button.